ANS0025/ANS0025/README.md

 ### About Me:
-💻 Currently working as a Backend Developer<br>
+💻 Currently working as a Full-stack Software Engineer<br>
 🎓 Former 42Tokyo Student<br>
 🌱 Currently learning AI/ML
 📄 Know about my experiences on [LinkedIn](https://www.linkedin.com/in/akihito-niko-seki-92a22a158/)<br>